global-asp/asp-source/en/0234_andiswa-soccer-star.md

 Andiswa watched the boys play soccer.
 She wished that she could join them.
 She asked the coach if she can practise with them.

 ##
 The coach put his hands on his hips.
-“At this school, only boys are allowed to play soccer,” he said.
+"At this school, only boys are allowed to play soccer," he said.

 ##
 The boys told her to go play netball.
 They said that netball is for girls and soccer is for boys.
 Andiswa was upset.